offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Most, not all, peptides are synthesized as described above.
 Non-ribosomal peptides are synthesized outside of the transcription and translation.

  * `{bm} non-ribosomal peptide` `{bm} /\b(NRP)\b/i` - A peptide that was synthesized by a protein called NRP synthetase rather than synthesized by a ribosome.
-NRP synthethase builds peptides one amino acid at a time without relying on transcription or translation.
+NRP synthetase builds peptides one amino acid at a time without relying on transcription or translation.

    Non-ribosomal peptides may be cyclic.
 Common use-cases for non-ribosomal peptides: